110th Bomb Squadron: Tactical Air Command

 While in France, the Guardsmen assumed regular commitments on a training basis with the U.S. 7th Army as well as maintaining a 24-hour alert status.
 The 7131st exchanged both air and ground crews with the Royal Danish Air Force's 730th Tactical Fighter Squadron at Skydstrup Air Station, Denmark, during May 1962.
 As the Berlin situation subsided, all activated ANG units were ordered to be returned to the United States and released from active duty.
 The 7131st TFW was inactivated in place in France on 19 July 1962 and left its aircraft and equipment to USAFE.

 After returning to St Louis, the unit was re-equipped with F-100C Super Sabres in late 1962.
 It trained with the F-100s for the next 17 years, during which time it upgraded to the F-100D in 1971.
-Although the 110th was not activated during the Vietnam War, many of the squadron's pilots were sent to F-100 squadrons in South Vietnam between 1968–1971.
+Although the 110th was not activated during the Vietnam War, many of the squadron's pilots were sent to F-100 squadrons in South Vietnam between 1968 and 1971.
 In 1977, Anne Morrow Lindbergh, Charles Lindbergh's widow, gave permission to designate 110th Tactical Fighter Squadron as "Lindbergh's Own."

 In 1978, the unit acquired the "home grown" McDonnell Douglas F-4C Phantom II, the aircraft primarily being piloted by Vietnam War veterans.
 Between June and July 1982, the 110th TFS deployed twelve Phantoms to RAF Leeming in the United Kingdom to participate in Exercise Coronet Cactus.
 The squadron again upgraded to the more advanced F-4E Phantom II in 1985 and in 1991 was again upgraded to the McDonnell Douglas F-15A/B Eagle air superiority aircraft when the F-4s were retired.
 The 110th was one of the last Air National Guard units to convert to the F-15.